 Ficus lyrata, commonly known as the Fiddle Leaf Fig is a popular indoor tree.
 Figs are tall indoor plants that are typically the focal point for any room they are in.
 This plant can easily grow up to 10 feet tall, making these truly indoor trees as opposed to an indoor plant.
 Toxic to both cats and dogs, the fiddle leaf fig requires filtered light to thrive.
 If placed in truly low light conditions, it will continue to grow, but at a much slower pace.
 Figs are considered easy to care for, except for their bi-weekly leaf-cleaning schedule.
 This simply helps their large leaves stay healthy.

-I currently own a Fiddle Leaf Fig and is sitting in an area of low light.
+I currently own a Fiddle Leaf Fig that is sitting in an area of low light.
 There are a few tips I picked up along the way, but one is to keep it consistent.
-We know a lot of people say they are the “teenagers of the plant world” and its true.
+We know a lot of people say they are the “teenagers of the plant world” and it’s true.

 The English Ivy

 Hedera helix, also known as the English Ivy is my favorite plant!
 The Ivy is classified as a foliage plant because it does not bear flowers at any time.
 It’s known to be fast-growing and can spread both horizontally and vertically depending on where it is placed.
 This plant requires partial to full shade to thrive and needs well-drained soil (almost slightly dry to the touch).
 This plant is not pet safe, so be sure to place it in a spot that is protected from lurking animals.

 The Rubber Plant